telerik/kendo-ui-core/docs/controls/editors/upload/validation.md

 The `minFileSize` property defines the minimum size allowed for a file which is intended to be uploaded to the server.
 If the size of the selected file is less than the minimum size, a validation error message (`File size too small.`) is displayed.

+## Browser Limitations

+Internet Explorer versions prior to version 9 provide no information on the file size.
+As a result, the Upload validation for the `minFileSize` and `maxFileSize` options will not work as expected.

 ## See Also

 Other articles on Kendo UI Upload: